jonataa/changelog-bitbucket/README.md

 - Build as a CLI tool using Symfony Console
 - Output a HTML file with changelog informations
-- Connect to JIRA API using the Basic Authentication
 - Import the Issue informations from JIRA API
 - Build .phar